 Keywords : 23G vitrectomy, 20G standard vitrectomy, Intraocular pressure, Cornea

-Objective: Transconjunctival sutureless vitrectomyis a common procedure in eye surgery and is performed with needles 20, 23, and 25.
-This study compared the two methods of 20 and 23 in terms of various parameters.
+Objectives: Transconjunctival sutureless vitrectomy (TSV) is a common procedure in eye surgery and is performed with needles 20, 23, and 25.
+This study compared the 2 methods of 20 and 23 in terms of various parameters.

-Materials and Methods: This study was performed in the Nikookari Hospital, 18 patients were operated with the standard 20G vitrectomy and 18 people with 23G transconjunctival sutureless vitrectomy.
-Intraocular pressure, corneal anterior surface keratometry, corneal anterior surface curvature radius, and corneal thinnest part thickness were evaluated before surgery, a week after surgery, and one month after surgery.
-The results compared statistically by SPSS, version 22.
+Materials and Methods: A total of 36 patients were admitted to Nikookari hospital, from which 18 patients were operated with the standard 20G vitrectomy and 18 patients with 23G TSV.
+Intraocular pressure (IOP), corneal anterior surface-based keratometry, corneal anterior surface-based curvature radius, and the corneal thinnest part thickness were evaluated before, a week after, and one month after the surgery.
+The results were compared through statistical methods using the SPSS software, version 22.

-Results: The results showed that intraocular pressure, corneal anterior surface keratometry, corneal anterior surface curvature radius, and corneal thinnest part thickness had no significant difference between the two methods at different times (p> 0.05).
-However, in the 20G standard vitrectomy, intraocular pressure was significantly reduced one week after surgery (p= 0.023).
-In addition, K1 and K2 in the 20G standard vitrectomy were significantly increased one week after surgery compared with before surgery (p< 0.05).
-Corneal thinnest part thickness in the 23G transconjunctival sutureless vitrectomy was significantly increased a week after surgery compared with before surgery (p= 0.007).
+Results: Based on the results, IOP, corneal anterior surface-based keratometry, corneal anterior surface-based curvature radius, and corneal thinnest part thickness had no significant difference between the 2 methods at different times (P > 0.05).
+However, IOP significantly reduced in the 20G standard vitrectomy one week after the surgery (P = 0.023).
+However, K1 and K2 in the 20G standard vitrectomy significantly increased one week after the surgery compared to the time before surgery (P < 0.05).
+In addition, the corneal thinnest part thickness in the 23G TSV significantly increased a week after the surgery compared to the period before the surgery (P = 0.007).

-Conclusion: No statistically significant difference exists between the two methods used one week and one month after surgery in terms of the studied parameters.
+Conclusions: In general, no statistically significant difference was observed between the 2 methods in terms of the studied parameters using one week and one month after the surgery.